Dealer Licensing in Delaware

-Applying for a business license with the Department of Revenue is the best way to get a handle on tax forms, and licensing requirements.
-The business licensing fee is $100 plus $75 for wholesalers.
+Applying for a business license with the Division of Revenue is the best way to get a handle on tax forms, and licensing requirements.
+The business licensing fee is $100 for motor vehicle dealers and $75 for wholesalers.

 Where you sell vehicles is just as important as how you sell them.
 Your car lot must have certain characteristics to qualify as a dealership site:

 - Lot space for at least 5 vehicles